We at GoodBuy Gear pride ourselves in being unbiased gear experts. Learn more about how we research, expertly review and curate products here.

 Breastfeeding your baby is a part of parenthood that may feel like it comes naturally.
-For some, that is the case.
-For others, it can be surprisingly difficult and even stressful.
+Or it can be surprisingly difficult and even stressful.

-First and foremost, let’s acknowledge the glaring gap between the CDC’s recommendation that women should exclusively breastfeed their babies for the first six months of life—and the reality of a mom saying she is losing her supply, she doesn’t have time, or she just doesn’t want to.
-Formula, or mix between formula and breastfeeding, is always an option.
+First and foremost, let’s acknowledge the glaring gap between the CDC’s recommendation that women should exclusively breastfeed their babies for the first six months of life—and the reality of life as a .

-We asked Saccomano some of your most common questions about how long the feeding journey lasts, how to breastfeed successfully and what to do if breastfeeding doesn’t quite work out as planned.
+We asked Saccomano and Wysocki-Emery some of your most common questions about how long the feeding journey lasts, how to breastfeed successfully and what to do if breastfeeding doesn’t quite work out as planned.

 By now, you’ve most likely been told or read that breastfeeding has big benefits for your baby.
 The benefits of breastfeeding for your baby include: